gregorriegler/Testing-Without-Mocks/README.md

 Step 4:
 Every 100th book, the anniversary is not just any anniversary book, but a special golden anniversary.

+Step 5:
+upgrade to Db2.0.
+Db2.0 renamed a method todo: think about a behaviour that changed too.
+- is about mocking non owned types.

 Covers:
 - Create proper Repository Abstraction
 - Logic Sandwich